 Consider your front page, two views (one using articles, the other not), and two article nodes.
 Check that all of these are cached (have Boost stamp).
 Then edit and save one of the articles.
 Its cache stamp should disappear — meaning it is no longer cached.
 Also the front page and the view that uses articles should lose its Boost stamp.
 However, the other view, which we do not let expire under content type Article settings, will keep its original stamp.
 Same for the other, unchanged article — it keeps its old cache.
 Also all other views and nodes of other content types will keep their original caches.

 And we also need to check that the Boost Crawler works fine.
 Run your cron — once or several times.
 Then check the changed article, front page and the article view cache stamps — they should all now be present.

 List of Ingredients

 Not all of the following modules are necessary, but all of them contribute to the smoothest possible intelligent file caching experience.

 See also the Related Modules tab at /admin/config/system/boost/listmodules

-Drupal Drupal 7 cache performance speed Boost Crawler Cache Expiration expire file user experience search engine optimization Varnish
+Drupal cache performance speed Boost crawler Cache Expiration expire file user experience search engine optimization SEO Varnish